-- 2 Turn the start knob clockwise and release it. - > The alarm deactivates.
+- 2 Press the brake pedal and select a gear. - > The alarm deactivates.

 6.4.1.2.
 Reducing the alarm sensitivity

 Reduce the alarm sensitivity when you expect significant movement in or around the car when parked.

 This setting is especially useful if the car is parked where it can be affected by external motion, such as when travelling on a ferry.